Royal correspondents predict Buckingham Palace will issue statement to counter Harry and Meghan’s claims of racism and rejection

 Activists for mental health expressed shock that public commentators have wondered aloud if Meghan was really as mentally fragile as she claimed.
 They also called for the queen or palace to say it would investigate the claim.

-“For a lot of black and mixed-race women, when they can look at what we’re now hearing, what’s happening to Meghan, they can realize: if this can happen to her and if it could be so crushing and humiliating to her, I can face up to how that sort of thing makes me feel,” Abbott told the Guardian newspaper.
+“For a lot of Black and mixed-race women, when they can look at what we’re now hearing, what’s happening to Meghan, they can realize: if this can happen to her and if it could be so crushing and humiliating to her, I can face up to how that sort of thing makes me feel,” Abbott told the Guardian newspaper.

 In the olden days — meaning before Haz and Meg, as they are nicknamed, took center stage — the palace was loath to comment on anything controversial.
-Its PR strategy was hunkering down.
+Its public relations strategy was hunkering down.

 But Buckingham Palace — and even the queen — have been positively chatty recently.